Financial glossary

 Mortgage

-LoansMortgage is a type of loan used to buy a home, where the home itself serves as collateral for the loan.
+LoansA mortgage is a loan used to buy real estate, where the property serves as collateral.

 Mutual Fund

-InvestingMutual Fund refers to an investment vehicle that pools money from many investors to buy a diversified portfolio of stocks, bonds, or other securities managed by a professional fund manager.
+InvestingA mutual fund pools money from multiple investors to buy a diversified portfolio of stocks, bonds, or other securities.

 P/E Ratio (Price-to-Earnings)